-

 Lemon juice is very suitable to fight skin disorders as well, being one of the best astringents.
 Daily applications on the skin help it to get rid of spots, shinbones, and scabs.

-Into the heart of Lemon
+Into the heart of lemon

 Lemon is very rich in vitamin C and potassium and calcium and its potential to regenerate white blood cell makes it very desirable to strengthen body defences and prevent many diseases.